What is a prostate/rectal ultrasound?

 A prostate/rectal ultrasound may be uncomfortable and you will need to remain still during the test.
 The gel will also feel cool and wet.
 The technologist will use all possible comfort measures and do the scan as quickly as possible to minimize any discomfort.

-What happens after a prostate/rectal ultrasound?You do not need any special care after a prostate/rectal ultrasound.
+What happens after a prostate/rectal ultrasound?You don't need any special care after a prostate/rectal ultrasound.
 You may go back to your usual diet and activities unless your healthcare provider tells you otherwise.

 Before you agree to the test or the procedure make sure you know: